svanderbleek/rwr/README.md

 - [ ] rwrr.webasm compile to webassembly?
 - [ ] apply to rwrr.lof by buidling self interpreting spartan

-## rwrr language
+## rwr language

-We will implement rwrr a javascript rewriting interpreter.
+We will implement rwr a javascript rewriting interpreter.
 The API is minimal.

 ```
 match(expression, rule)